Behind Closed Doors (1958 TV series): Production

 Harry Ackerman, then vice-president of Screen Gems, created Behind Closed Doors.

 The episodes of Behind Closed Doors are based on the files of Rear Admiral Ellis M. Zacharias, who served in the United States Navy from 1912 to 1946 and spent a 25-year career in naval intelligence, culminating in a tour as the Deputy Director of Naval Intelligence.
 The title of the series was the same as that of a book he had written, and he served as the technical consultant for the series.
 His files covered real-life events of the era before the Cold War, so although inspired by real-life pre-Cold War events, the storylines of Behind Closed Doors were updated, relocated, and fictionalized to depict the Cold War period.
 Zacharias's comments at the end of each episode highlighted the themes and lessons of the episode.

 Behind Closed Doors was a Screen Gems production.
 Sam Gallu was its executive producer, and Sidney Marshall produced the series.

 Whitehall Pharmaceuticals and Liggett & Myers Tobacco Company were the sponsors.
-The show's main competition was Dick Powell's Zane Grey Theatre and Pat Boone's program.
+The show's main competition was Dick Powell's Zane Grey Theatre and Pat Boone's The Pat Boone Chevy Showroom.